KaltMax/GildedRose-Refactoring-Kata/csharp.NUnit/README.md

 ## Refactoring Decisions

 1. **Reading the requirements documentation**: The GildedRoseRequirementsSpecification was crucial for understanding the intended behavior of the system.

 2. **Analyzing the Legacy Code**: We carefully examined the original code to identify the core functionalities.

 3. **Unit Tests**: Creating unit tests for the existing code helped us understand its behavior and edge cases.

-4. **Refactoring Strategy**: We applied the Single Responsibility Principle, breaking down the complex `UpdateQuality` method into smaller, more manageable helper-methods that handle specific item types and behaviors.
+4. **Refactoring Strategy**: We applied the Single Responsibility Principle, breaking down the complex `UpdateQuality` method into smaller, more manageable helper-methods that handle specific item types and behaviours.

+5. **Type-Based Item Processing**: Introduced an `ItemType` enum to categorize items more clearly and make the code more maintainable compared to string based switching.

+6. **Constant Values**: Added named constants for important values (`MaxQuality`, `MinQuality`, `SulfurasQuality`) to eliminate magic numbers and improve code clarity.

+7. **Parameterized Quality Adjustments**: Enhanced quality modification methods to accept amount parameters, making them more versatile and reducing code duplication.

-5. **Fixing the broken Conjured Item feature**: Created failing Unit Tests for the broken feature and implemented the necessary logic to handle Conjured items correctly, ensuring they degrade in quality twice as fast as normal items.
+8. **Fixing the Conjured Item feature**: Implemented proper handling of Conjured items with dedicated type recognition and ensuring they degrade in quality twice as fast as normal items.

-6. **Refactoring for better readability**: Simplified the conditional logic by exchanging long if-else statements with switch expressions and using compound assignment instead of multiple assignments for clarity.
-7. **Additional Unit Tests**: Added an additional Unit Test to cover the whole code base.
+9. **Flexible item identification**: Replaced exact name matching with partial, case-insensitive string comparison for item categories (Backstage passes, Conjured items, Sulfuras).
+These changes make it possible to add new items later on without the need for extensive code changes.

+10. **Immutability Improvements**: Used `readonly` modifiers for fields to prevent accidental modification and improve design.

+## Implementation Structure

+The refactored implementation follows a clean separation of concerns:

+1. **Item Type Detection**: Centralized logic for determining item types in `GetItemType` method with helper methods for each special type

+2. **Quality Management**: Dedicated methods to handle quality increases and decreases with proper boundary checking

+3. **Processing Flow**: Three-stage processing for each item:
+   - `UpdateItemQuality`: Updates quality based on item type
+   - `UpdateItemSellIn`: Updates the sell-by date
+   - `HandleExpiredItem`: Applies special rules for expired items

+4. **Type Flexibility**: String pattern matching rather than exact matches for better extendability.

 ## Challenges Faced

 ### Refactoring

 1. **Legacy Code Understanding**: The most significant challenge was comprehending what the code actually did without clear documentation.
-The GildedRoseRequirementSpecification was essential for understanding the intended behavior.
+The GildedRoseRequirementSpecification was essential for quickly understanding the intended behavior.

 2. **Complex Conditional Logic**: The nested if-statements in the original code made it challenging to identify all edge cases and ensure complete test coverage.

 3. **Testing State Changes**: Items undergo different behaviors based on their current state and type, requiring careful test design to verify all possible combinations.

 4. **Special Item Rules**: Each special item type (Aged Brie, Sulfuras, Backstage passes) follows different rules with multiple conditions, requiring detailed testing for each scenario.

 5. **Conjured Items**: Introducing the new category of conjured items required careful integration with existing logic while ensuring all rules were correctly applied.
-Furthermore, the original ApprovalTest had to be adjusted.